Skip navigation links

 Two-Dimensional Cases

 Two-dimensional cases may be run using structured grids only.
 The grid must be oriented such that the maximum k-index of the grid is one.
 In other words, a two-dimensional grid is defined by four boundary faces and an interior grid labeled by i- and j-indices.
-The grid must also reside in a non-zero, constant z-coordinate plane.
+The grid must also reside in a non-zero, z-constant coordinate plane.
 The actual value used will not affect solution convergence or flowfield features, but it will affect flux-related post-processing calculations such as mass flow.
 For this reason, a value of 1.0 is recommended.
 Boundary conditions for the four boundary lines must be specified in GMAN or MADCAP.

 Area Variation (Quasi-3D) Cases